 While competing at Concordia, he was a six-time NAIA national champion, winning the indoor mile once and the indoor two mile twice.
 In the steeplechase, he was a three-time national champion and at the time, had the NAIA national record (since broken) in all three events.
 He also ran professionally and was ranked in the United States and world while competing in three Olympic trials.

 Dr. Einspahr’s teams are known not only for their competitiveness, but also for their work in the classroom.
-In 2009 and 2010, the Concordia Track & Field Teams had more NAIA Scholar-Athletes (Academic All-Americans) than any school in the conference or national association.
+In 2014, the Concordia track and field teams again had more NAIA scholar-athletes than any school in the conference or national association.

 Contact Coach Einspahr

 Suzanne Weeder-Einspahr, assistant coach